French frigate Ventôse

 Ventôse is a Floréal-class frigate (frégate de surveillance) of the French Navy.
-The frigate is the fourth ship of its class, and the first French vessel named after Ventôse, the fifth month of the Republican Calendar.
+The frigate is the fourth ship of its class, and the first French vessel named after Ventôse, the sixth month of the Republican Calendar, the month of wind.
 The ship was constructed by Chantiers de l'Atlantique at Saint-Nazaire, France, in 1991–1992 and entered service in 1993.
 Ventôse is stationed in the French Caribbean Sea territories for patrol duties.